Fast Company accepts limited outside contributions from industry professionals.

 To get an idea of the types of pieces Fast Company wants to print, please read "How To Write Thought-Leadership PIeces That Get Published And Don't Make Editors Want To Die," and then check out the articles in the sidebar, "Contributed Content Done Right."

 If Fast Company is interested in a contributed article, turnaround time is typically a few days.
-Please send either completed articles or ideas for articles you want to write for FastCompany.com to editor Kate Davis at Kate@fastcompany.com or to firstname.lastname@example.org.
+Please send either completed articles for FastCompany.com to editor Kate Davis at Kate@fastcompany.com or to firstname.lastname@example.org.
 If you think your article is best suited for Co.Design, Co.Exist, Co.Create, or Co.Labs, please consult our masthead and send your idea or completed article to the appropriate editor for consideration.
 If you feel your email has not been received, please check back in once; after that, it's safe to assume that it was not the right fit for Fast Company.

 Contributed articles run online; the print magazine is almost exclusively written by staff or by professional journalists who contribute regularly to the magazine.